 Description The property is a one and a half storey detached house.
-Accommodation Ground Floor: Kitchen, Living Room, Bathroom and Bedroom.
-First Floor: 3 Bedrooms, Gross Internal Floor Area (m2) Approximately 133m 2 .
-Neighbourhood and Location The property is located in the rural area of Balblair.
+Accommodation Ground Floor: Entrance Hallway, Living Room, Kitchen, Bathroom, and one Bedroom.
+First Floor: Hallway, and two Bedrooms.
+Gross Internal Floor Area (m2) Approximately 112m 2 .
+Neighbourhood and Location The property is located in a rural area near the village of new Aberdour.
 The property is surrounded by open countryside.
-A range of facilities can be obtained in the town of Dingwall which lies within reasonable commuting distance.
-A full range can be in Inverness City Centre.
-Age Built around 1880.
-Weather It was overcast and dry, following generally similar conditions.
+A range of facilities can be obtained in the village of New Aberdour within reasonable commuting distance.
+Age Built around 1900.
+Weather It was overcast and dry, following generally mixed weather conditions.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
 There are chimney stacks are of stone construction.
-These have render finishes.
-There are cement flashings at the base of the chimneys.